Ed-Fi-Exchange-OSS/Meadowlark/docs/design/caching/README.md

-Many data intensive applications gain substantial performance improvements by caching some of their data in a repository that is closer to the application code and/or has a faster access pattern.
+Many data intensive applications gain substantial performance improvements by caching some of their data in a repository that is closer to the application code and/or has a faster access pattern relative to the transactional data store.
 This document explores some of the patterns, practices, and key areas for caching within Meadowlark.

 Aspects to consider: